-The New Mexico Attorney General’s office has come to an agreement with Countrywide Home Loans and Bank of America that it says will help many people avoid foreclosure and will stop the loss of their homes.
+The New Mexico Attorney General’s office has come to an agreement with Countrywide Home Loans and Bank of America that it says will help many people avoid foreclosure.
+Assistance will be available to struggling families and it will stop the loss of their homes.

-As part of the settlement terms between Countrywide and New Mexico, Countrywide will make available monetary payments to qualified borrowers who have experienced a foreclosure sale.
-This will be targeted at those who were more than 120 days late or more delinquent soon after their loans were originated, with their first payment due starting in January 2004 through the end of December 2007.
+As part of the settlement terms between Countrywide and New Mexico, Bank of America will make available monetary payments to qualified borrowers who have experienced a foreclosure sale.
+This will be targeted at those who were more than 120 days late or more delinquent soon after their loans were originated, with their first payment due starting in January.
 Dial 1-800-669-6607

 The state of New Mexico has also initiated a foreclosure mediation program.
+It involves negotiations.
 This is another option for people who are behind on their mortgage, who need some form of professional assistance and guidance, or who are facing a foreclosure.
-Learn more on the mediation program and how this option can provide you with support and relief.
+Learn more on the mediation program and how this option can provide you with support or some other form of financial relief.

 The federal government has certified several non-profits as HUD agencies in New Mexico.
+The services are available for free to lower income families.
 Homeowners can stop by or contact these locations for a wide variety of services.
 Learn more.

 The state created an agency back in 1975 to address a wide variety of housing issues that New Mexico homeowners and even renters may experience.
 The New Mexico Mortgage Finance Authority may be the leading non-profit organization that operates across the state.
 The organization can address all those common issues, including foreclosure, first time buyer, and rent problems that people experience.
 Read more on New Mexico government foreclosure and housing programs and resources.

 Anyone facing foreclosure, either due to unpaid utility bills, taxes, or a mortgage, can call for help.
 This is a free service to all residents across the state, no matter their income.
 The program is supported by non-profits in New Mexico as well as the Attorney General.